yasir2000/openwrt-oldwiki-md/HotspotOpenvpnHowto.rst

 == Network devices ==
 The default config is a little tricky.
 The LAN-device (vlan0) and the WLAN-device (eth1) are bridged together to "br0".
 But as we want to have separated nets for those devices, we have to split them.
 Also the Internet (WAN) device has to be configured.
+''Note that the following commands are examples!
+You have to adapt them to your box.
+For example on some WRTs you have substitute wifi_ifname with wl0_ifname and so on.''

 nvram set lan_ifname=vlan0[[BR]]
 nvram set lan_proto=static[[BR]]